In 'She Wants It,' Jill Soloway Gets Transparent About Their Life And Work

 You know, people ask me that question.
 And I think time-machine questions are really odd, because I couldn't go back, because the world has changed so much.
 And when I was making Transparent, I myself really didn't understand my own parent's transness yet.
 And I still had so much of my parent's image in my mind of when she was presenting as a cis male that it didn't even occur to me to cast a trans woman.
 So I think it is what it was, and what it was was the show it was with Jeffrey in it.

-On her reaction to the allegations of sexual assault against Jeffrey Tambor, and whether they were a surprise
+On their reaction to the allegations of sexual assault against Jeffrey Tambor, and whether they were a surprise

 Yeah, they were ...
 It was so interesting, because I was with the people of Time's Up, and agitating for this notion of, you know, one of the things that I wrote on a Post-it is, I was like: What do we want in this moment right now? — I wrote "unlock all NDAs."
 NDA stands for nondisclosure agreements.
 I felt that what Hollywood really needed was to make an accounting of how much money was spent to put tape over women's mouths.